erica-prog/hilton_website/_projects/2022-05-04-Airbnb-House-Prices.md

 The reason to choose ``availability_365`` as an independent variable is because it is one of the top important features to predict prices.
 Furthermore, customers are mainly interested in the availability of the property when booking an AirBnB booking.

 Linear Regression was set as a baseline model on the dataset using all of the features as model inputs.
 A Python package, Sklearn, was used to calculate this model; the results are as follows:
-- intercept: 0.1668724
+* Intercept: 0.1668724
-- The coefficient is 129.48.
+* The coefficient is 129.48.
 By checking the R-squared, we can see that less than half of the variance in the outcome variable(price)  can be explained by the model.

 2. Multiple Regression